rafaelcgs10/dis2025/README.md

 ### Minimal Flask App with a SQLite Database
-SQLite is a quick-and-dirty alternative to Postgres.It is a SQL database, but it is not a dedicated database server.
+SQLite is a quick-and-dirty alternative to Postgres.

+It is a SQL database, but it is not a dedicated database server.
 Therefore, it makes the application setup easier, as we don't need to have a separate program running.
 In the real world, people use things like Postgres because it has way better multi-core performance, and it scales with more replicas.

 SQLite is just a toy database tool, but it is enough for our goals in this minimal example.

 In the MVC Flask app, we will use Postgres.

 Press `ctrl+c` to stop the Flask server from the previous application.